 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Barium sulfate comes in tablets, paste, cream, or liquid forms.
 In some cases, barium sulfate is taken by mouth.
 The liquid form may also be used as a rectal enema.

 If you receive barium sulfate as a rectal enema, a healthcare professional will give you the medicine at the clinic or hospital where your testing will take place.

 You may need to begin taking oral barium sulfate at home, a day before your medical test.
 Follow your doctor's dosing instructions very carefully.

 Swallow the tablet whole and do not crush, chew, or break it.

 Dissolve the powder in a small amount of water.
 Stir and drink this mixture right away.
 Add a little more water to the glass, swirl gently and drink right away.

 Shake the oral suspension (liquid to take by mouth) before you measure a dose.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

-Carefully follow your doctor's instructions about what to eat or drink within the 24-hour period before your test.
+Carefully follow your doctor's instructions about what to eat or drink within the 24-hour period before and after your test.
 Drink plenty of liquids to prevent constipation.